A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

 Each of the joints in the SCARA admits more transfer freedoms than in the floating case.
 The first two links of the SCARA resemble the parallel joint example from Section \ref{sec:Simple1}.
 As a result, the second revolute joint admits 7 transfer degrees of freedom and contributes 3 identifiable parameter combinations.
 Motion restrictions likewise enlarge the undetectable transfers across the prismatic joint.
 While a free-floating prismatic joint admits 6 transfer degrees of freedom, the SCARA prismatic joint admits 9 transfer degrees of freedom.

-These extra transfer freedoms for the SCARA prismatic joint can be understood physically from the momentum and relaxed invariance conditions.
-The momentum condition ${\vV_3^T \delta \vI_3 \vPhi_3=\bzero}$ requires that $\delta \vI_3$ must not modify the linear momentum of body $3$ along $\hat{z}_3$.
+These extra transfer freedoms for the SCARA prismatic joint can be understood physically from the momentum and \mapping conditions.
+The momentum condition ${\vPhi_3\T \dI_3 \vV_3=\bzero}$ requires that $\dI_3$ must not modify the linear momentum of body $3$ along $\hat{z}_3$.
 Motions of joint 3 will create pure linear momentum along $\hat{z}_3$ with magnitude $m_3 \dot{q}_3$, while motions of joints 1 and 2 do not create any linear momentum in this direction.
 Thus, the momentum condition requires $\delta m_3 =0$.

-It turns out that the relaxed invariance condition \eqref{eq:decoupling_condition_arranged_main} for joint 3 holds without restriction on $\delta \vI_3$.
-Recall that the relaxed invariance condition considers changes in the way $\delta \vI_3$ maps to parameters of its parent.
-It holds when any changes in this mapping with $q_3$ appear only on the unidentifiable parameters for the parent.
+It turns out that the \mapping condition \eqref{eq:Mapping_Parameters} for joint 3 holds without restriction on $\dI_3$.
+Recall that the \mapping condition considers changes in the way $\dI_3$ maps to parameters of its parent.
+It holds when any changes in this mapping with $q_3$ appear only on unidentifiable parameters for the parent.
 Changes in $q_3$ affect the vertical distribution of mass for body $3$ relative to its parent.
-Yet, any of the parameters affected by the vertical distribution of mass (i.e., $m c_z$, $I_{xx}$, $I_{yy}$, $I_{xz}$, $I_{yz}$) are unobservable for body 2.
-Thus, the relaxed invariance condition holds without any restriction on $\delta \vI_3$.
+Yet, any of the parameters affected by the vertical distribution of mass (i.e., $m c_z$, $I_{xx}$, $I_{yy}$, $I_{xz}$, $I_{yz}$) are unidentifiable for body 2.
+Thus, the \mapping condition holds without any restriction on $\dI_3$.
 As a result, transfers between body 2 and body 3 need only satisfy the momentum condition $\delta m_3 = 0$, providing 9 transfer freedoms across this joint.
 Discounting motors, the mechanism has $32$ unobservable parameter combinations and therefore only $8$ identifiable parameter combinations.
 This was confirmed empirically through an SVD applied to random samples of the regressor $\vY$.